intel/sgx-ra-sample/README.md

   * Open the **sp** project properties

-  * Navigate to "Linker -> Additional Library Directories" and edit "Additional Library Directories" to include your curl and OpenSSL library paths.
-These are pre-set to `C:\Program Files\cURL\lib` and `C:\OpenSSL-Win64\lib\VC\` which are the default locations for the recommended packages.
+  * Navigate to "Linker -> Additional Library Directories" and edit "Additional Library Directories" to include your OpenSSL library path.
+This is pre-set to `C:\OpenSSL-Win64\lib\VC\` which is the default install location.

 * Build the Solution.
 The binaries will be written to `vs\x64\Debug`